splatlab/mantis/README.md

 Build MST
 -------
-`mantis mst` encodes the Color information into a list of succinct int-vectors and bit-vectors.
-It creates a Color graph derived from de Bruijn graph of k-mers and encodes its Minimum Spanning Tree in a format to be able to retrieve the color classes.
+`mantis mst` encodes the color information into a list of succinct int-vectors and bit-vectors.
+It creates a color graph derived from the de Bruijn graph of k-mers and encodes its minimum spanning tree (MST) in a format to be able to retrieve the color classes.

 ```bash
  $ ./bin/mantis mst -p raw/ -t 8